Definition tables¶

 -- Flags for all decoration types.

--- "liquid_surface": Instead of placement on the highest solid surface
+-- "liquid_surface": Find the highest liquid (not solid) surface under

 -- "force_placement": Nodes other than "air" and "ignore" are replaced